China's break-neck commodities buying slows ahead of winter cuts

 The impact of the war on smog was most stark in iron ore, with imports sinking from record levels in September to their lowest in 1-1/2 years as steel mills in the world’s top producer slashed output and worked off inventory.

-Mills, aluminum smelters and other heavy industries have been ordered to curtail production during the coming winter as the government hardens efforts to fend off smog.
+Mills, aluminium smelters and other heavy industries have been ordered to curtail production during the coming winter as the government hardens efforts to fend off smog.

 Coal imports fell in October from a month earlier, curbed by efforts by the world’s top buyer to replace coal with cleaner fuels in the northern part of the country to meet tough air quality targets.

-China aims to eliminate 44,000 coal-fired industrial boilers and replace coal-fueled household heating with gas or electricity in millions of residences.
+China aims to eliminate 44,000 coal-fired industrial boilers and replace coal-fuelled household heating with gas or electricity in millions of residences.

 “Coal consumption was curbed by output cuts ... driving coal prices down and making imported coal less competitive compared to the domestic fuel,” said Xu Bo, analyst at Haitong Futures.